 “Crap with that,” the cook says.
 “You can’t smoke inside!
 You gotta go outside!”
 He looked at everyone else, shaking his head.
 The smoker nodded and thanked everyone for a light, and then left, stumbling like he did when he came in.

-I order dinner and then sit at the bar, waiting for my bags.
+The guy in front of me with the dorm-room list finishes up and I move up.
+II order dinner and then sit at the bar, waiting for my bags.
 The place is a comedy club, and everyone is having fun.
-Between ladling scoops of pancake batter, the cook comes over to me at the bar.
-“Dude”, he says, resting on his elbows and barely whisering.
+Between ladling scoops of pancake batter, the cook comes over to me, all secret and side-eyed.
+“Dude”, he whispers, resting on his elbows.
 “You got any Jack or anything like that in your car?
 I could use a drink, man.”

 I laughed, not sure he’s serious.
 “Man, I got nothin’.”